silvy-kurz/Audio-Image-Storage/README.md

-# 📦 AFI — File ↔ Image Preservation
+# 📦 AFI — Image File Preservation

 > *Encode Files into Images, with Byte Level Perfect Reconstruction*

-AFI is a low-level C library (with a Python interface) for converting files into images and back again with **byte-perfect reconstruction**.
+AFI is a C library (with Python bindings) for converting files into images and back again with **byte-perfect reconstruction**.
 It doesn’t just hide data — it **restructures it visually**, mapping raw bytes into pixels in a way that preserves information while maximizing human-recognizable structure.

 ---